omermustekiin/University_and_Courses/README.md

      In this section, there are presentations and research papers of the Software Quality and Assurance Test lesson that i took by the University in a 15-week period.
 Topics such as Unit Testing, TDD, Data Flow Chart and Graph Coverage are some of the main topics covered in this lesson.

-* #### API ve API Testing Training
+* #### API ve API Testing
-     This section includes the topics and document I covered the 2+ hours of API ve API Testing training I received by BTK Academy.
+     This section includes the topics and document I covered the 2+ hours of API ve API Testing Training I received by BTK Academy.

-* #### Agile Methodologies and SCRUM Training
+* #### Agile Methodologies and SCRUM
-     This section includes the topics and document I covered the 2+ hours of Agile Methodologies and SCRUM training I received by BTK Academy.
+     This section includes the topics and document I covered the 2+ hours of Agile Methodologies and SCRUM Training I received by BTK Academy.

-* #### SQL-MySQL-MsSQL Course
+* #### SQL-MySQL-MsSQL
-     This section includes the topics that I covered the 8+ hours of SQL-MySQL-MsSQL course I received by Udemy.
+     This section includes the topics that I covered the 8+ hours of SQL-MySQL-MsSQL Course I received by Udemy.